In this article

 Any time an employee or contractor uses their own vehicle for business use, it qualifies for mileage reimbursement.
 This includes traveling to client meetings, attending events, or completing work-related tasks.
 However, not all business mileage is reimbursable—notably, mileage related to regular commuting is not reimbursable.

 Many businesses choose to reimburse employees for their travel costs on a monthly basis.
-Depending on the number of employees you have and how frequently they travel, you could also reimburse them immediately after each trip or every quarter.
+Depending on the number of employees you have and how frequently they travel, you could also reimburse them quarterly or even after each individual trip.

 Challenges with mileage reimbursement